opensource-observer/oso/apps/docs/blog/2024-05-16-impact-metrics-rf4/index.md

 - Interactions of new Optimism users
 - Open source license of contract code

-The round is expected to receive applications from 100s of projects building on 6 Superchain networks (OP Mainnet, Base, Frax, Metal, Mode, and Zora).
+The round is expected to receive applications from hundreds of projects building on **six** Superchain networks (OP Mainnet, Base, Frax, Metal, Mode, and Zora).
 Details for the round can be found [here](https://gov.optimism.io/t/retro-funding-4-onchain-builders-round-details/7988).

 At Open Source Observer, our objective is to help the Optimism community arrive at up to 20 credible impact metrics that can be applied to projects with contracts on the Superchain.